Latvian–Estonian Basketball League

-The Latvian-Estonian Basketball League is the highest professional men's club basketball league in Latvia and Estonia; it has been organised since 2018, run by the Latvian Basketball Association and the Estonian Basketball Association.
+The Latvian-Estonian Basketball League (Latvijas—Igaunijas Basketbola līga, Eesti-Läti Korvpalliliiga); known as Optibet Latvian-Estonian Basketball League for sponsorship reasons, is the top-tier men's basketball league in Latvia and Estonia.
+The competition was introduced in 2018 and is organised by the Estonian Basketball Association and the Latvian Basketball Association.

 History

-The league was established in 2018 when the Latvijas Basketbola līga (LBL) and Korvpalli Meistriliiga (KML) merged.
+Following the demise of the Baltic Basketball League, the LEBL was established in 2018 when the Latvijas Basketbola līga (LBL) and the Korvpalli Meistriliiga (KML) largely merged.
 In its inaugural season, 15 teams participated in the league.
 After a Final Four is played to determine the winner of the league, there are playoffs to decide the national champions of Latvia and Estonia.
-The first game was on 28 September 2018, with Estonian champions Kalev/Cramo hosting a game against the Latvian champions Ventspils.
-On 9 April 2019, Ventspils won the first league championship.
-On November 19, 2021 at a meeting in Pärnu, representatives of the Latvian and Estonian Basketball Association agreed to continue the development of a joint league for the next three years.
-Both parties acknowledged that the Pafbet Latvian-Estonian Basketball League promotes the development of players and coaches, attracts basketball fans and inspires young people to focus on basketball.
+The first game was played on 28 September 2018, with Estonian champions BC Kalev/Cramo hosting a game against the Latvian champions BK Ventspils.
+On 9 April 2019, BK Ventspils won the first league championship.
+On 19 November 2021, representatives of the Latvian Basketball Association and the Estonian Basketball Association agreed to continue the development of a joint league for the next three years.
+Both parties acknowledged that the league promotes the development of players and coaches, attracts basketball fans and inspires young people to focus on basketball.

 In June 2022, Ukrainian club BC Prometey joined the league as the Ukrainian SuperLeague was suspended due to the 2022 Russian invasion of Ukraine.
-The team will play its home games in Riga.
+The team played its home games in Riga.

 Title sponsorships

-Since inaugural season in 2018 the League has had title sponsorship rights sold to two companies, most recently to Paf betting company.
+Since inaugural season, the League has had title sponsorship rights sold to two companies, most recently to the Optibet betting company.

 Competition format

 The competition follows a double round-robin format.
 During the course of a season each club plays each other club twice (once at home and once away).
 Teams' rankings at season end are determined by winning percentage.
 At season end, the eight top teams play-off, pitting the first place standings team against the 8th place team, and so on.
 The play-off format initially was supposed to be Quarterfinals and Final Four, but since the inaugural season it has changed every season.

+For the 2023–24 season play-off format changed.
+Quarterfinals and semifinals are to be played in best-of-three series, while bronze and gold medals are to be played out in one game with hosts being a team that finished regular season higher in the standings.